-\newtext{The aforementioned intuition about odd cycles is formalized via the notion of \emph{settled} arcs.} \begin{definition}[Settled] We say that an alternating path $P = (a_1, a_2, \ldots, a_k)$ is \emph{settled} if for all $1 \leq j \leq k$, $\ell(a_j) < \infty$ and $\ell(\leftarc{a_j}) < \infty$.
-Notice that it might be the case that $\ell(a_j) < \infty$ or $\ell(\leftarc{a_j}) < \infty$ due to $a_j$ or $\leftarc{a_j}$ being tagged. \end{definition} \newtext{Let $P$ be an alternating path belonging to $\structure_\alpha$.
+\begin{definition}[Settled] We say that an alternating path $P = (a_1, a_2, \ldots, a_k)$ is \emph{settled} if for all $1 \leq j \leq k$, both $a_j$ and $\leftarc{a_j}$ are reachable. \end{definition} Let $P$ be an alternating path belonging to $\structure_\alpha$.
 A convenient property of having $P$ settled is that, once $P$ becomes settled, we show that all the arcs in $P$ at any point belong to the same structure (this is made formal in \cref{lemma: sameStr}).
-Notice that invoking the method \AlgAugmentStructures ensures that our algorithm in its memory also stores unmatched arcs belonging to $P$.
-Having all this, it enables us to think of $P$ as some kind of odd cycle.
-In particular, if any free node $\beta \neq \alpha$ reaches $P$ then $\alpha$ and $\beta$ merge, and hence make progress.
+Notice that invoking the method \AlgAugmentStructures ensures that our algorithm, in its memory, also stores unmatched arcs belonging to $P$.
+Having all this, it enables us to think of $P$ as an odd cycle.
+In particular, if any free node $\beta \neq \alpha$ reaches $P$, then the algorithm augments between $\alpha$ and $\beta$, which makes progress.
 Crucially, and deviating from standard approaches to finding augmenting paths, we \emph{allow} our augmenting paths to be much longer than $1/\eps$.
-(In fact, we do not guarantee that merging via settled paths will result in augmenting paths of length at most $1/\eps$.)
-Nevertheless, in \cref{sec:pass} we show how to handle these longer augmenting paths by executing additional phases.}
+(In fact, we do not guarantee that augmenting via settled paths will result in augmenting paths of length at most $1/\eps$.)
+Nevertheless, in \cref{sec:pass} we show how to handle these longer augmenting paths by executing additional phases.

 \begin{remark*} For technical reasons and for convenience, we may also say that sets containing arcs and their reverses are settled, e.g., $\{ a_1, \leftarc{a_1}, \leftarc{a_2} \}$ is the same as path $(a_1, a_2)$ being settled. \end{remark*}